-One of my personal rules is that my phone is always off when I’m with a client or conducting workshops because I believe they deserve 100 percent of my attention.
+One of my personal rules is that my phone is always off when I’m with a client or conducting workshops.
+Why?
+The people I’m with deserve 100 percent of my attention.
 Calls are returned and emails answered later.

 While curled up in my hotel room one evening, I returned calls and answered emails.
 I saw that an acquaintance had called earlier in the day.
 She didn’t leave a message, so I did nothing, surmising she’d rung me by mistake.